eBay/tsv-utils/docs/ToolReference.md

 * `--random-value-header` - Header to use with `--print-random` and `--gen-random-inorder`.
 Default: `random_value`.
 * `--compatibility-mode` - Turns on "compatibility mode".
 * `--d|delimiter CHR` - Field delimiter.
+* `--prefer-skip-sampling` - (Internal) Prefer the skip-sampling algorithm for Bernoulli sampling.
+Used for testing and diagnostics.
+* `--prefer-algorithm-r` - (Internal) Prefer Algorithm R for unweighted line order randomization.
+Used for testing and diagnostics.

 ---